CDC warns the new virus variant could fuel huge spikes in COVID cases - The Boston Globe

 In a study released Friday, the Centers for Disease Control and Prevention said that its forecasts indicated outbreaks caused by the new variant could lead to a burgeoning pandemic this winter.
 It called for a doubling down on preventive measures, including more intensive vaccination efforts across the country.

-Only 76 cases of the variant have been identified so far in the U.S., but the actual number is believed to be higher and is expected to spiral upward in the next few weeks, officials said.
-They emphasized that current mitigation strategies were effective against the new strain, exhorting Americans to be vigilant in wearing face masks, maintaining at least 6 feet of distance from other people, washing hands frequently, reducing interactions with people outside their households, limiting contacts and avoiding crowds.
+Only 76 cases of the variant have been identified so far in the United States, but the actual number is believed to be higher and is expected to spiral upward in the next few weeks, officials said.
+They emphasized that current mitigation strategies were effective against the new strain, exhorting Americans to be vigilant in wearing face masks, maintaining at least 6 feet of distance from other people, washing hands frequently, reducing interactions with people outside their households, limiting contacts, and avoiding crowds.

 Advertisement